open-lms-open-source/moodle-vagrant-box/README.md

 1. Update versions in `Berksfile`.
 2. Run `berks update` which will update the `Berksfile.lock`.

+# Update base box

+Look for new versions of the base box on [Atlas](https://atlas.hashicorp.com/bento/boxes/ubuntu-16.04).
+Note that in the version description, there is a dump about the versions of VirtualBox and Vagrant that were used to build the box.
+We should match those versions.

+To get the new base box:

+    $ vagrant box update
+    $ vagrant box prune

+Then rebuild the box.

 # Helpful links

 * [Create self signed certificate](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04)